 severance of relationships that create actual or potential conflicts of interest.

 If the CIRC determines that imposing the above referenced conditions or restrictions would be equitable, or that the potential negative impacts that may arise from a significant financial interest are outweighed by interests of scientific progress, technology transfer, or the public health and welfare, then the CIRC may recommend that, to the extent permitted by federal regulations, the research go forward without imposing such conditions or restrictions.
-In these cases, the Vice President for Academic Affairs shall make the final decision regarding resolution.
+In these cases, the Provost shall make the final decision regarding resolution.

 Memorandum of Understanding

 The approved resolution plan shall be incorporated into a Memorandum of Understanding between Louisiana Tech University and the faculty member that details the conditions or restrictions imposed upon the investigator in the conduct of the project or in the relationship with the business enterprise or entity.
 The Memorandum of Understanding shall be signed by the investigator, the department head, and, on behalf of the university, the investigator’s cognizant university administrator (usually a Dean/Director).
 Actual or potential conflicts of interest will be satisfactorily managed, reduced, or eliminated in accordance with these guidelines prior to accepting any award, or they will be disclosed to the sponsoring agency for action.

 Records of investigator financial disclosures and of actions taken to manage actual or potential conflicts of interest shall be retained by the Office of Sponsored Projects until three years after the termination or completion of the award to which they relate or the resolution of any government action involving those records.